A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

-\end{itemize} \end{theorem} \begin{proof} The LMI equivalence is obtained introducing the Gram matrix $G = P^\top P$, where $P = (\dot{X}_t, X_t - x_\star, g_t)$ and using the PEP methodology.
-The first LMI refers to the non-increasing condition for the Lyapunov function, and the second LMI to the positivity of the Lyapunov for all trajectories and convex functions. \end{proof} The LMI is a feasibility problem, jointly convex in $\lambda_1, \lambda_2, \nu_1, \nu_2 \geqslant 0$ and in Lyapunov parameters $a, P$.
-Given parameters $a, P$ and a rate $\tau$, it is a verification tool for $\mathcal{V}_{a, P}$ to be a Lyapunov function decreasing at rate $\tau$.
-As for gradient flows, we can perform a bisection search over $\tau$ to find the fastest linear convergence rate that can be verified using quadratic Lyapunov functions (see Figure~\ref{fig:agf_rate}).
-It provides a numerical tool for choosing Lyapunov parameters (Figure~\ref{fig:AGF_lyapunov}) for which the worst-case linear convergence rate is achieved.
+\end{itemize} \end{theorem} \begin{proof} The equivalence is obtained using the methodology developed in Section~\ref{sec:methodo} and introducing the Gram matrix $G = P^\top P$, where $P = (\dot{X}_t, X_t - x_\star, g_t)$, where $g_t$ holds for $\nabla f(X_t)$.
+The first LMI refers to the non-increasing condition for the Lyapunov function.
+The second one refers to the positivity constraint $\mathcal{V}_{a, P}(X_t) \geqslant 0 $, for all dimension $d\in \mathbf{N}$, all function $f \in \mathcal{F}_{0, \infty}$, and all trajectory $X_t$ generated by Polyak damped oscillator~\eqref{str_agf}, as done for discrete-time methods in~\cite[Th.
+7]{taylor2018lyapunov}. \end{proof}

+As for the gradient flow, the LMI is jointly convex in $\lambda_1, \lambda_2, \nu_1, \nu_2 \geqslant 0$, in the Lyapunov parameters $a, P$, and is linear in $\tau$.
+Hence, we can perform a bisection search over $\tau$ to find the fastest linear convergence rate that can be verified using quadratic Lyapunov functions, as done in Figure~\ref{fig:agf_rate}.
+The framework provides in addition a numerical tool for choosing Lyapunov parameters for which the worst-case linear convergence rate is achieved.
+Figure~\ref{fig:AGF_lyapunov} helped providing an intuition for parameters in Corollary~\ref{coro:str_agf}.